Rashida Jones: 1998–2008: Early work and The Office

 In January 2009, Jones voiced several characters in an episode of the Adult Swim show Robot Chicken.
 She played Hannah in Brief Interviews with Hideous Men, an independent film by John Krasinski that screened during the 2009 Sundance Film Festival.
 She co-starred as Zooey Rice in I Love You, Man, a DreamWorks comedy with Paul Rudd and Jason Segel.
 Jones has appeared in several online comedy series projects.
-She starred in Funny or Die's Speak Out series with Natalie Portman and guest-starred in two episodes in the first webseason Web Therapy with Lisa Kudrow.
-Due to other commitments, Jones was unable to reprise her role for the second, third and fourth seasons, provided voiceover work for an off-screen appearance in the show's first TV season (containing her appearance from the first web season), and was able to make time to reprise her role on-screen for an exclusive appearance in the second-season finale of the show.
+She starred in Funny or Die's Speak Out series with Natalie Portman and guest-starred in two episodes in the first web season of Web Therapy with Lisa Kudrow.
+Due to other commitments, Jones was unable to reprise her role for the second, third, fourth or fifth web seasons; though she provided voiceover work for an off-screen appearance in 2011 during the show's first TV season (containing her appearance from the first web season), and was able to make time to reprise her role on-screen for an exclusive appearance in the second season finale of the show in 2012.
+She also reprised her role in the sixth web season, which was carried over to the fourth TV season.
 She also played David Wain in disguise for an episode of My Damn Channel's Wainy Days.
 In 2008, Jones appeared with several other celebrities in Prop 8 – The Musical, an all-star video satirising California's anti-gay marriage initiative, written by Marc Shaiman.